31 August, 2015

 Art is an image

-Art is for today or for eternity
+Art is for the moment or for eternity

 Some art is not made to last; it is made for a single occasion after which it is destroyed.
 Its material integrity only needs to be sustained during the event for which it has been constructed.
-This, for example, holds for certain makishi masks used during the boys initiation of the Luvale, Chokwe, Lunda, Luchazi and Mbunda of North West Zambia.
-Other art is used at multiple occasions until it is broken down.
+This, for example, holds for certain makishi masks used during the boys initiation of the Luvale, Chokwe, Lunda, Luchazi and Mbunda peoples of North West Zambia.
+Other art is used at multiple occasions.
 This, for example, is true for makishi masks that have entertaining functions also outside of mukanda, the boys initiation referred to above.
-Examples are Mwana Pwevo (the young women) and Ngulube (the pig).
-These masks are made of wood, wood being more permanent than masks made of bark cloth, hessian or other fabric.
-The worn down mask is disposed off and replaced by a newly made one following the same stereotypical model.
-Some art is made to last to eternity.
-Egyptian sculptures dating back to the earliest times of the pharaohs, some 5,000 years ago, belong to this group.
-Today many of those ancient sculptures look the same or nearly the same as at the time of their creation, thousands of years ago.
-In short: technology is directed by functionality and ideology.
+Examples are Mwana Pwevo (the young women) and Ngulu (the pig)1.

 Art, no matter where or when, is embedded in a larger context.
 We can name that larger context an art tradition, or more broadly, an art world.
 For the time being, let us stick to the concept “art tradition.”
 The term tradition implies a customary way of doing things and “a customary way of doing things” implies historical depth.
-Each art tradition has its specific material technology; a technology that has evolved over time and is part of the culture and cultural heritage of the people having that particular tradition.
+Each art tradition has its specific material technology; a technology that has evolved over time and is part of the culture and cultural heritage of the people having that tradition.

 Technologies do change in the course of time.
 New materials are incorporated into the existing stock; methods of processing these materials may change as well as the manner of their application.
 Yet these innovations rarely radically change the prevailing traditional technology - but they do modify it.
 The colour red of makishi masks historically was procured by red ochre (ground haematite or purified red clay; the colouring principle of both substances is red oxide of iron).
-For many decades red cloth, red paper or red commercial paint has replaced the original material.
+For many decades red cloth, red paper or red commercial paint have replaced the original material.
 In this instance the important element was not the raw material as such but the colour red.
-That colour has been retained in this technological change.
-It does happen, however, that in a certain social setting an entirely new technology is introduced, or that an existing technology disappears.
-Rock art, in Zambia, by now is extinct and so is its technology.
+That colour has been retained in this technological change, and brighter than it used to be.
+An example of diffusion in the western history of art is the replacement of tempera painting by (linseed) oil painting.
+This was an Italian innovation.
+Oil painting became the main painting medium in Italy during the sixteenth century A.D. and was adopted in the course of the seventeenth century throughout Europe to become the major and most prestigious painting technique for mobile paintings.
+The innovation was followed by diffusion, placed in a broadly defined European fine art tradition.

 ART and art